Stanford Emergency Medicine News

 Dr. Nancy E. Wang Named 2018 Copello Physicians Health Advocacy Fellow

 The National Physicians Alliance has named Nancy E. Wang, MD a 2018 Copello Physicians Health Advocacy Fellow.
 Dr. Wang will join nine physicians for the year-long program to develop patient advocates.
 Dr. Wang teaches international public health, population health and research methods at the undergraduate and graduate level.
 She provides clinical care to adults and children in the emergency department, and conducts epidemiologic research on disparities in care for vulnerable populations.

 Dr. S.V.
 Mahadevan Leadership Award

 Dr. Mahadevan was honored for his leadership and service to the department, as recipient of the inaugural S.V.
 “Maha” Mahadevan Leadership Award.
-Mahadevan, a senior faculty member, is founding chair of the department and has been instrumental in launching projects around the globe as part of the Stanford Emergency Medicine International initiative to bring medical school resources to underserved areas.
+Mahadevan, a senior faculty member, has been instrumental in launching projects around the globe as part of the Stanford Emergency Medicine International initiative to bring medical school resources to underserved areas.